JoshTeam841/Tharmal-Curve-Fit/README.md

 6) Push "Compute" button and the values will be generated:
 7) Pop up message with RC values available for you to review:
 8) Push "OK" or "Cancel" button after you are done reviewing the RC values.
 The bottom graph will be updated.
-9) Push "Save Button" Save your new model in LTspice file (.asc) and it will have new RC values updated in it, along with a test circuit to see how you did.
+9) Push "Save" button Save your new model in LTspice file (.asc) and it will have new RC values updated in it, along with a test circuit to see how you did.
+10) Push "Quit" button to close the App.

-# Run in python only:
+# Run in Python only:

 Use ThermalCurve.py as your import for the class.